 On the ISS, potable water is generated from the ECLSS module as waste liquids are 'pretreated' with an acid stabilizer formula in a process that ultimately leads to the recovery of about 75-85% of the water.
-ECLSS construction materials must withstand long-term exposures to these solutions.
-A Mid-Term Briefing was provided in March 2018 covering information that was available at that time.
+ECLSS construction materials must withstand long-term exposures to these aggressive solutions.
+Several alloys have successfully been evaluated over the last few years and the list of qualified materials continues to grow as Inconel X750 can now be included in that list.
+The Final Briefing for the Inconel X750 evaluation was given to the ECLSS project in March 2019.
 This Final Report can be considered as a concluding extension to that effort.